ghamadi/pass-profiler/README.md

 2. Users, being human, often respond in predictable patterns to fulfill the rules
 3. Constraints can make the resulting password harder to remember

-Because password cracking is almost never a simple brute-force effort, these limitations can increase the vulnaribility of a password by decreasing its unpredictability.
+Because password cracking is almost never a simple brute-force effort, these limitations can increase the vulnerability of a password by decreasing its unpredictability.
 Composition rules also mistakenly suggest that a password is strong if and only if it lacks any pattern, which is not necessarily true.

 For example, the password `Done_Wind_Brown1234_Pa$sword` is quite strong despite containing a variation of "password" and a predictable sequence "1234".
 Its varied composition, unclear overall pattern, and 28-character length make it robust.

-A verifier shouldn't reject such passwords using boolean rules like "no sequential numbers".
+A verifier shouldn't reject such passwords using binary rules like "no sequential numbers".
 Instead, accounting for the presence of predictable patterns allows the verifier to strike a balance between imposing needless limitations and enabling weak passwords, disguised as string, such as `aaaBBBcccDDDeee@@@123`.

 ### Understanding Entropy